Essential Optometric Practice Equipment: A Complete Guide

 The investment pays off through faster exams, easier staff training, and a more professional appearance that patients notice.

-Diagnostic Equipment That Drives Revenue
+Which Diagnostic Equipment Drives Revenue?

 Beyond basic exam lane equipment, your diagnostic capabilities determine what services you can offer and bill.
 These instruments generate direct revenue while improving patient outcomes.

-Autorefractor and Keratometer
+Why Is an Autorefractor and Keratometer Worth the Investment?

 An autorefractor provides starting point measurements for refraction and saves chair time.
 Combination autorefractor/keratometer units run $8,000 to $15,000 and give you corneal curvature data essential for contact lens fitting.